najnesnaj/pinetime-zephyr/manual/_build/html/_sources/behind/troubleshoot.rst.txt

 The tread-handling and interrupt-handling occurs in the driver itself.

-An interrupt is handled immediatly, the processing is offloaded to the threading.
+An interrupt is handled immediately, the processing is offloaded to the threading.

 Example